dingherself/130/announcements/_posts/2025-01-14-preparing-for-our-first-day-of-class.md

 Dear class,

-I’m looking forward to meeting you all on Wednesday!
+I’m looking forward to meeting you all tomorrow!

-If you have not already, be sure to:
+If you have not already, please be sure to:

 - review the course syllabus, reading schedule, and my first announcement (all available on [our course website](https://130.dingthemself.com/));
 - read the short article assigned for Wednesday (see the reading schedule);